ataravati/mobile-boilerplate/README.md

 End-to-End testing framework I saw mentioned several times in researching React Native E2E frameworks.

+While I have read good reviews of it... https://pillow.codes/testing-in-react-native-jest-detox-d7b3b79a166a

+Android support isn't there.
+It has issues on new React Native versions: https://github.com/wix/detox/issues/608

+They are actively working on the Android support: https://github.com/wix/Detox/issues/907

+We might be able to use it with iOS emulators for now, if it is a good solution, and then be able to support Android down the road.

 [GitHub - pixielabs/cavy: An integration test framework for React Native.](https://github.com/pixielabs/cavy)

 End-to-End testing framework specifically made for React Native.

 [Appium: Mobile App Automation Made Awesome.](http://appium.io/)

 End-to-End testing framework, definitely a popular choice I've heard about many times.
+Though these guys found it to be flaky and harder to set up than Detox: https://pillow.codes/testing-in-react-native-jest-detox-d7b3b79a166a

 ### CI/CD / Builds